 An employee who is absent from duty for three consecutive days without notifying the immediate supervisor of his or her status and the anticipated date of return shall be dismissed from employment.
 [See Board Policy DCD and DF series].
-The District shall provide the employee written notice at the last known home address, as reflected in the system, regarding the expiration of his or her leave.
+The district shall provide the employee written notice via district email or the employee's personal email address on file, as reflected in the system, regarding the expiration of his or her leave.
 At that time, the employee must provide appropriate medical release that he or she is able to return to duty and perform the essential functions of the job, if applicable.
 The employee's eligibility for reasonable accommodations, as required by the Americans with Disability Act [see DAA (LEGAL)], shall be considered if requested and if the employee provides the appropriate medical documentation.

-If an employee fails to provide the appropriate medical release and/or documentation within the allotted time lines as stated in the notification and therefore does not return to work after exhausting all available paid and unpaid leave, the District shall automatically pursue termination, regardless of the reason for the absence.
+If an employee fails to provide the appropriate medical release and/or documentation within the allotted timelines as stated in the notification, and therefore does not return to work after exhausting all available paid and unpaid leave, the district shall automatically pursue termination, regardless of the reason for the absence.
 [See DF series]